 Let’s loop in South Africa as well.
 Naspers, a 100-year-old company printing newspapers, transformed itself into a platform company in five years, built global online classified business OLX and acquired food delivery startup Delivery, Hero.

 Why are established companies conducting business in traditional ways thinking of disrupting their operations and going bonkers about platforms as a business?
 These benefits of offering a platform over a product might make for a strong case –

 - Instead of bringing complete products to the market, businesses can be set up around extending the core product.
 This can reduce the need for capital, manufacturing capabilities, and building the product from scratch.
 Through documented APIs and SDKs, developers can add features to the product using the platform.

 - Though a product might support limited use cases, a platform can be leveraged to support a wider set of use cases, broadening its market space.
 Vendors can also reuse the platform for their own benefit.

 - Companies marketing products with limited use cases are less likely to keep customers for long.
 Platforms on the other hand are deeply integrated into the business architecture and are not easily replaceable.
 This means that customers will think twice before discarding it and instead adapt it to their needs over time.

-- The value of a platform business increases with more number of people using it.
-The examples that we talked about at the beginning – they all rely on a large number of people using their platform to interact.
+- The value of a platform business increases with more people using it.
+The examples that we talked about at the beginning – all rely on a large number of people using their platform to interact.
 This increases the value of the platform over time.